Infinnerty/DefendpointDeploymentToolkit/readme.txt

 • When configured to install, the script checks whether a specific version of Defendpoint is installed.

-• The Defendpoint version to check is defined using [string]$appVersion = '5.1.149' on line 319.
-This should be changed according to the environment.
+• The Defendpoint client version to check is defined using [string]$appVersion = '5.1.149' on line 319 ('Deploy-Application.ps1').

-• If the Defendpoint client version, as specified on line 296, is already installed, the script will not initiate an install unless $ReplaceCurrentClient is set to $true.
+• If the intended Defendpoint client version is already installed, the script will not initiate an install unless the parameter $ReplaceCurrentClient is set to $true.

 • The parameter $ForceUninstallPreviousVersion, when $true, will remove all known traces of Defendpoint from a system.
 This is useful in situations where upgrades are failing.

-• The Defendpoint MSI to install is stored in the 'Files' directory.
+• The Defendpoint MSI to install should be stored in the 'Files' directory.

-• Parameters can be defined in "Deploy-Application.ps1" on line 35 onwards, or they can be passed to the PowerShell script using a batch file (i.e. "install_launch.bat" / "uninstall_launch.bat")
+• Parameters values can be defined in 'Deploy-Application.ps1' on line 35 onwards, or they can be passed to 'Deploy-Application.ps1' directly or using the provided batch files ('install_launch.bat' / 'uninstall_launch.bat')

+• Removal/downgrade of administrator accounts can occur at the same time of software installation using $$RemoveAllUsersFromLocalAdmin or $$RemoveCurrentUserFromLocalAdmin

+• Exceptions to administrator account downgrade can be made using $RemoveAllUsersFromLocalAdminExclusions in 'Deploy-Application.ps1'

+• Admin account downgrade only occurs if Defendpoint is installed.

+• Admin accounts are downgraded to standard users.

+• Admin accounts can also be added to the 'Power User' or 'Remote Desktop Users' group if using $AddRemovedUserstoPowerUsers or $AddRemovedUserstoRemoteDesktopUsers.

-• PowerShell and verbose MSI logs are located: "C:\Windows\Logs\Software\"
+• Verbose logs are located: 'C:\Windows\Logs\Software\'

 • The script requires elevation to operate.